nileshagrawal98/movieSearchEngine/README.md

 # Movie Search Engine
 ---
 This is a basic movie searching page.
-It is using OMDb api for fetching movie data.
+It is using OMDb and TMDB api for fetching movie data.

 ---
 ## Features